-- a) Make a point selection on three nuclei, then make a point somewhere in the background and make point selections on the remaining nuclei.
-Delete the point on the background using alt-click.
-What happens to the numeration of the points? - b) Save an image with a point selection somewhere in the format tif (File>Save As>Tiff...).
+a) Make a point selection on three nuclei, then make a point somewhere in the background and make point selections on the remaining nuclei.
+Delete the point on the background using altclick.
+What happens to the numeration of the points?

+- b) Save an image with a point selection somewhere in the format tif (File>Save As>Tiff...).
 Close the image and reload the saved image (File>Open...).
 What happened to the selection?
 Can you still modify it? - c) Check the option Auto-Measure of the point tool.
 What does it do?
-Hint: Look at the results table. - d) Can you use the point-selection tool with the Auto-Measure and Auto-Next Slice options to trace the yellow particle in the time series image moving-particles.tif from the folder 02 - basic tools?
+Hint: Look at the results table. - d) Can you use the point-selection tool with the Auto-Measure and Auto-Next Slice options to trace the yellow particle in the time series image moving-particles.tif from the folder 02 basic tools?

-2.7 Thresholding and the magic wand tool
+Exercise 2.7: Thresholding and the magic wand tool

 The magic wand tool allows to make a selection of connected pixels in an image.
 There are two different ways to determine which pixels.
-Either the tool selects all connected pixels with the same intensity value (eventually plus-minus a given tolerance) or it selects all thresholded pixels that are connected, i.e. all pixels with intensities bigger than a given minimum and smaller than a given maximum.
+Either the tool selects all connected pixels with the same intensity value (eventually plus-minus a given tolerance) or it selects all thresholded pixels that are connected, i.e. all pixels with intensities bigger than a given minimum.
 The minimum (and maximum) threshold values can be set using the threshold-adjuster.
-You can open it from Image>Adjust>Threshold (shift+t).
-Switch the display-mode from Red to Over/Under and select Dark background.
+You can open it from Image>Adjust>Threshold (shift+t) or by selecting Enable Thresholding on the wand-tools options.
+Switch the display-mode from Red to Over/Under.